microsoft/Project-Yellowstone-Documentation/business-central/sales-powerbi-sales-by-customer.md

 ---
 title: Sales by Customer (Power BI Report)
-description: The *Sales by Customer* report
+description: The *Sales by Customer* report gives a clear picture of your organization's customers and their sales activities.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf